glynawe/Vanilla/vanilla.md

 #### Garbage Collection Option

 The `new` function takes a type definition as its first argument, finds memory space for an anonymous variable of that type, assigns a default initial value to the variable and returns a pointer to it.
-If no memory space is available then a runtime error is raised.
+If no memory space is available then a runtime error is caused.

 The `free` function does nothing.